Skip to main content

 Alma Lemon Slawinski

 Alma Lemon Slawinski passed away on August 24, 2012.
 Her lifelong dedication to education, the arts, and community service continues to inspire generations.
-The opening of Alma Lemon Slawinski Elementary School stands as a testament to her enduring influence and the bright futures she helped shape.
+The opening of Slawinski Elementary School stands as a testament to her enduring influence and the bright futures she helped shape.